-Selection is based on a combination of academic performance indicated by the applicant's GPA, with a minimum GPA of 5.0 required and an assessment of performance in a series of Multiple Mini Interviews (MMI), and the applicant's performance in the Clinical Selection Test (if required).
+Selection for all applicants is based on a combination of academic performance indicated by the applicant's GPA, with a minimum GPA of 5.0 required and an assessment of performance in a series of Multiple Mini Interviews (MMI), and the applicant's performance in a Clinical Selection Test (if required).

-Applicants will be required to complete the Clinical Selection test if the University is unable to offer in person examinations for any of the core courses under invigilated examination conditions in 2024.
-The Clinical Selection Test will incorporate the content of the core courses.
-If the Clinical Selection Test is required, then the results will form part of the selection criteria.
+Applicants will be required to complete a Clinical Selection test if the University is unable to offer in person examinations for any of the core Semester 1 courses under invigilated examination conditions in 2025.
+This Clinical Selection Test will incorporate the content of the core Semester 1 courses.
+If a Clinical Selection Test is required, then the results will form part of the selection criteria.